nico-iaco/nexabudget-be/readme.md

 docker-compose -f docker-compose.native.yml up --build -d
 ```

-In both cases, the application will be available at http://localhost:8080.
+In both cases, the application will be available at http://localhost:8080, PostgreSQL at port 5432, and Valkey at port
+6379.

 To stop and remove the containers, use:
 ```shell